Koudela/eArc-router/README.md

 The route determines the controller and together with some parameter the data, but in old fashioned frameworks like symfony it seems that it also determines the template.
-That is not correct.
+That is not correct and should not be the way you code.
 I have seen uncountable examples where two actions/routes do the same thing generating the same response data just to get access to different templates or return a json representation instead of a template representation of the data.

-Think of it a bit and you realize the different routes are just different presentation parameters in these cases.
+Think of it a bit and you realize that the different routes are just different presentation parameters in these cases.
 Old fashioned MVCs does not support decoupling very well, so the programmers need to get inventive in a bad way.

 How can we do better?